 Purgatory's unintimidating slopes, Old West fun park and Pitchfork Terrain Garden beginners' park are a few things that make it a hit with families.
-Within its boundaries are 88 trails, four terrain parks, a racing course and 35,000 acres of snowcat skiing and snowboarding.
+Within its boundaries are 88 trails, five terrain parks, a racing course and 35,000 acres of snowcat skiing and snowboarding.

 As Silverton's motto proclaims, this southwest Colorado ski area is "All thrills, no frills."?
 Colorado's highest and steepest ski mountain serves up un-groomed, no-easy-way-down expert terrain for those who prefer skiing the old-school way.

 Ski Cooper is famous for being the former training site for the 10th Mountain Division, the legendary World War II ski troops.
 Its sweeping runs follow some of the same paths used by the soldiers who skied Europe's mountain battlefields.
 Today, it's popular with families out for a cheerful and low-stress holiday.